We’re delighted to share details of an incredible programme celebrating the UK and Russia’s rich musical cultures.

 26 – 27 July, Moscow GoGo Penguin at Chess & Jazz Festival

 Manchester-based piano trio GoGo Penguin performed at the new Chess & Jazz Festival at Hermitage Garden featuring chess tournaments, lectures, a headline appearance from Gregory Porter and the best food Moscow has to offer.

 Rinse FM stage at Present Perfect festival – in partnership with the UK radio’s Rinse FM, this stage presents emerging and established UK artists at the biggest electronic festival in St Petersburg.

 3 August, Moscow

-Picnic Afisha festival will launch a UK stage presenting some of the finest jazz, world and experimental electronic UK artists around with a band made up of an all Russian-British lineup set to headline.
+Picnic Afisha festival launched a UK stage presenting some of the finest jazz, world and experimental electronic UK artists around including a special UK-Russia collaboration between musicians specially for the night.

 30 August – 13 September 2019, Tchaikovsky-city

 Ninth International Young Composers Academy will invite 22 young composers (10 students, 5 trainees and 7 observers) from all over the world to work with a host of international composing greats – among them Bryn Harrison (UK), Dmitri Kourliandski (Russia), Yan Maresz (France) and Martin Schuetler (Germany).